JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE_project3.-traffic-sign-classifier/README_for_portfolio.md

 The purpose of this project is to making traffic sign classifier by using tensorflow

-And rubric point is the accuracy of validation set have to upper than 93%
+And rubric point is the accuracy of validation set that is upper than 93%

 Data set is given by 'German Traffic Sign Dataset' that is already devided into 3 parts